Next Parent Courses Start January 2024

 filler@godaddy.com

-Debra Ann's lived life experiences give her unique insight into behaviorally challenging children.
+DA's lived life experiences give her unique insight into behaviorally challenging children.
 She shares her story in the hope that, if you are also misunderstood or have a misunderstood child, you will know you are not alone.
 Finding your community can be helpful and give you a sense of belonging to maximize your family’s potential to meet the demands of life, school and work.

-A special message from Debra Ann:
+A special message from Debra Ann (DA):

 Stop chasing compliance and start building skills!"